 - Fraud 2 Years

 - Libel/Slander 1 Year

 - Personal Injury 2 Years

 - Wrongful Death 2 Years

-You can see more of the statues to learn more.
+You can see more of the statutes to learn more.
 The lawyers at Geoff McDonald & Associates can fully investigate your incident for all potential sources of recovery.
 Seeking an attorney can help with all aspects of your injury claim.

 An experienced attorney will know how insurance companies work.
 If your case needs to be taken to court, an attorney should do what is necessary to make sure you get the money you deserve.